gjr80/weewx-saratoga/readme.md

 # WeeWX-Saratoga #

-A WeeWX extension to support the Saratoga Weather Website Templates.
+A *WeeWX* extension to support the *Saratoga Weather Website Templates*.

-The *WeeWX-Saratoga* extension consists of a number of WeeWX services, Search List Extensions (SLE) and skins that produce the following data files:
+The *WeeWX-Saratoga extension* consists of a number of *WeeWX* services, Search List Extensions (SLE) and skins that produce the following data files:

 -   clientraw.txt
 -   clientrawextra.txt